BytePane

 What is PureScript used for?

 PureScript is primarily used for strongly-typed functional language for web.
-It was created by Phil Freeman in 2013 and follows the functional paradigm.
+It was created by Phil Freeman in 2013.
+It follows the functional paradigm.

 Is PureScript hard to learn?